tlwilliams895/lchs/src/chapters/loops/exercises.rst

 a.
 Replace ``range(start, stop, step)`` with ``range(len(gibberish))``.
 b.
 Use an ``if`` statement and the modulus (``%``) operator to check if the index is divisible by 5.
+c.
 If ``True``, print the character.
 If ``False``, do not print the character.
+d.
+The output should be the same as before.

 ``while`` Practice
 -------------------

 Define three variables for a spacecraft---one for the starting fuel level, another for the number of astronauts aboard, and the third for the altitude the spacecraft reaches.
+Assign each variable an initial value of 0.

 `While loop starter code <https://repl.it/@launchcode/LCHS-While-Loop-Exercises>`__.

 4. Construct ``while`` loops to do the following:

    #.
 Ask the user for the starting fuel level.
 The loop should continue until
-      the user enters a positive value greater than 5000 but less than 30000.
+      the user enters a value between 5000 and 30000.
+If the user submits a number outside of the range, print ``"Invalid entry."``
    #.
 Use a second loop to prompt the user for the number of astronauts
       (up to a maximum of 7).
 Validate the entry by having the loop continue until the user enters an integer from 1 - 7.
+For numbers outside of the range, print ``"Invalid entry."``

 #.
 Use a third ``while`` loop to update the fuel and the altitude of the
    spacecraft.
 Each iteration, decrease the fuel level by 100 units for each